deoxis9001/Archipelago/worlds/tboir/docs/setup_en.md

 The Player Settings page on the website allows you to configure your personal settings and export a config file from them.
 Player settings page: [The Binding of Isaac: Repentance Player Settings Page](/games/The%20Binding%20of%20Isaac%20Repentance/player-settings)

+**NOTE:** For The Binding of Isaac: Repentance it is recommended to not use any special characters in your name since you may not be able to input the name ingame.
+This can be worked around by modifying the games savefile and entering the name there.

 ### Verifying your config file

 If you would like to validate your config file to make sure it works, you may do so on the YAML Validator page.
 YAML